osrf/gazebo_tutorials/build_model/tutorial-7.md

 SDF Models can range from simple shapes to complex robots.
 It refers to the `<model>` [SDF](http://gazebosim.org/sdf.html) tag, and is essentially a collection of links, joints, collision objects, visuals, and plugins.
 Generating a model file can be difficult depending on the complexity of the desired model.
 This page will offer some tips on how to build your models.

-# Components of a SDF Models
+# Components of SDF Models

 > **Links:** A link contains the physical properties of one body of the model.
 This can be a wheel, or a link in a joint chain.
 Each link may contain many collision and visual elements.
 Try to reduce the number of links in your models in order to improve performance and stability.
 For example, a table model could consist of 5 links (4 for the legs and 1 for the top) connected via joints.
 However, this is overly complex, especially since the joints will never move.
 Instead, create the table with 1 link and 5 collision elements.

->> **Collision:** A collision element encapsulates a geometry that is used to collision checking.
+>> **Collision:** A collision element encapsulates a geometry that is used for collision checking.
 This can be a simple shape (which is preferred), or a triangle mesh (which consumes greater resources).
 A link may contain many collision elements.

 >> **Visual:** A visual element is used to visualize parts of a link.
 A link may contain 0 or more visual elements.